504 plan

 Oral language

-Speaking and listening skills are the foundation of literacy development in children.
-Oral language serves as the basis for written language.
+Oral language includes speaking and listening skills.
+These skills are the foundation of literacy development in children and serve as the basis for written language.

 P